polynote/polynote/docs/02-basic-usage.md

 ![images/fresh-home-screen.png](images/fresh-home-screen.png)

 On the left is the list of notebook files.
-If you have just installed polynote, the only notebooks you will have access to are our examples.
+If you have just installed Polynote, the only notebooks you will have access to are our examples.
 Feel free to browse these notebooks for your future reference.
 You can also import existing Jupyter notebooks into Polynote – simply drag-and-drop the notebook file from your computer onto the Notebooks panel.